-Homemade Dog Pill Pockets – save money and time running to the store by making your pup his own pill pockets.
-Three simple ingredients you already have in your home!
+Homemade Dog Pill Pockets – save money and time running to the store or vet by making your furry friend his own pill pockets with just three simple ingredients you already have in your home!

 We have a dog on meds.
 Do you?